wilfredinni/python-cheatsheet/docs/builtin/zip.md

 ### Zipping with Different Lengths

-When the iterables have different lengths, zip stops creating tuples when the shortest iterable is exhausted.
+zip stops creating tuples when the shortest iterable is exhausted.

 ```python
 >>> numbers = [1, 2, 3]